spthm/glio/README.md

 (glio ~ Gadget-like I/O.) It provides a basic interface for reading and writing Gadget-like snapshot files from and to a file.

+glio is released under the MIT licence (see LICENCE.md).

 New file types may be added by defining a schema for the header and block data, and subclassing `SnapshotBase` (or one of its subclasses).
 See for example `GadgetSnapshot` in `gadget.py` and `SPHRAYSnapshot` in `sphray.py`.